 I have a weakness for planters, pots, urns, and jardinières with flaky paint and rusty façades.
 It’s that perfect mix of high and low styles—an earthy surface melded with the container’s good design.
-Engaging the other senses thus becomes paramount to balance the visual delight.
+Engaging the other senses through plants thus becomes paramount to balance the visual delight.

-Find chartreuse, silvery white, sage, and jade within the plants I chose and on the grain of the urn itself.
+You will find chartreuse, silvery white, sage, and jade within the plants I chose and on the grain of the urn itself.
 It is a harmony of these shades that thrills me.

 - sphagnum moss